 250 Introduction to Web-Based Instruction.
 (3) Introductory experiences in creating and publishing web-based instructional materials.
 Emphasizes the use of markup languages as well as editing software.
 Also includes basic principles of user-centered design and website maintenance.

 310 Principles of Instructional Design.
 (3) Course includes the study of the knowledge and skills required to perform the primary steps in the instructional design process; analysis, design, development, implementation, and evaluation.
-Writing Instruction in the Discipline (WID) course.
+Writing Instruction in the Disciplines (WID) course.
 Prerequisites: IDT 200, 205, and ENG 280.

 330 Instructional Project Management.
 (3) This course will examine principles, tools, and techniques used by instructional designers and instructional project managers to effectively manage instructional development projects.
-Writing Instruction in the Discipline (WID) course.
+Writing Instruction in the Disciplines (WID) course.
 Prerequisite: IDT 310.

 340 Advanced Photography.
 (3) Advanced camera handling and darkroom techniques.
 Students will use a variety of films and photographic techniques leading to the production of a portfolio of photographs ready for presentation or display.
 Prerequisite: IDT 240.